Hire a Digital Marketing Apprentice

 Hire a digital marketing apprentice to join your team!
-Companies that have a clear path for career growth for entry-and mid-level employees are great candidates to employ.
-In their first year, apprentices in the program work for you part-time and take classes part-time to round out their skills.
+Companies that have a clear path for career growth for entry- and mid-level employees are great candidates to employ an apprentice.
+In their first year, apprentices in the program work for you part-time and take classes part-time.

 Components of the Apprenticeship

 - Work.
-What sets the apprenticeship apart from getting a degree or certificate in digital marketing is the fact people are working in the job.
-The apprentice will be applying what they learn to real work throughout the program.
+What sets the apprenticeship apart from getting a degree or certificate in digital marketing is the fact they are working in the job.
+The apprentice will be applying what they learn to real work throughout the apprenticeship.

 - On-the-job training.
-Mentorship and instruction from team members is mixed in with regular work.
+This is mixed in with regular work.
 Early on in the apprenticeship, there will be a lot of on-the-job training.
 Towards the end of the apprenticeship, there will be a lot less.

 - Related instruction.
 Classroom work provides some of the background knowledge and skills required for success.